-Two non-empty linked lists represent two non-negative integers in reverse order.
-Add them and return the sum as a linked list.
+Problem description: Two non-empty linked lists represent two non-negative integers.
+Digits are stored in reverse order, and each node contains one digit.
+Add the two numbers and return the sum as a linked list in the same reverse-order format.

 class Solution {